Tampa Bay Buccaneers vs. Atlanta Falcons NFL Week 13 Odds, Plays and Insights - NewsBreak

 Buccaneers stats and trends

-- When Tampa Bay records more than 27.5 points, it is 5-2 against the spread and 7-0 overall.
+- Tampa Bay is 5-2 against the spread and 7-0 overall this season when the team records more than 27.5 points.

-- Tampa Bay is 3-5 against the spread and 6-2 overall when the team picks up over 361.8 yards.
+- In games that Tampa Bay amasses more than 361.8 yards, the team is 3-5 against the spread and 6-2 overall.

-- The Buccaneers have turned the ball over four more times (15 total) than the Falcons have forced a turnover (11) this season.
+- The Buccaneers have turned the ball over 15 times this season, four more turnovers than the Falcons have forced (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Falcons.